Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 This guide will teach you what monthly business reports are, why you should use them, and provide you with practices and a step-by-step guide you can follow to create them quicker and with more efficiency.

-Want to impress your stakeholders with a great monthly business export?
+Want to impress your stakeholders with a great monthly business report?
 Let’s dive in.

 Monthly business reports are documents that summarize all of the most important activities, operational information, and data collected during a particular month.

 They include the most significant statements from each business department and should be presented in an understandable way to the stakeholders.

 Executives use these types of business reports to showcase certain performances, results, schedules, and eventual problems.
 Monthly reports have become a common practice within companies since they are one of the most effective ways to keep the highest-ranking company members informed on the latest activities.

 When each important member is up to date with everything that’s going on in the company, you can work together to create future plans, decisions, goals, and solutions to specific problems.

 You should try to keep monthly business reports brief but extensive.

 Related: Quarterly Business Review: How to Write One and How to Present It Successfully